qouteall/imm_ptl_wiki_copy/Config-Options.md

 ![image.png](https://i.loli.net/2021/11/20/NCKAx3HQZfDVrb7.png)

 ### Lag Attack Proof
-When FPS drops because of rendering too many portals, it will enter "lag attack proof" mode and only render one layer of portals and only render near portals which helps you recover from the lag.
-If that's enabled then you will not be lag-attacked by a mirror room.
+When FPS drops because of rendering too many portals (for example, a mirror room), it will enter "lag attack proof" mode and only render one layer of portals and only render near portals which helps you recover from the lag.

 ### Portal Render Limit
 The maximum amount of portals that can be rendered in one frame.